Contents

 Daily Drivers vs Advanced Tubes

-If you have never tried a CH tube or similar, and do not know where to start, I suggest getting a Beacon 2 Hole, Compass 2 Hole, or a Crows Nest.
+If you have never tried a CH tube or similar, and do not know where to start, I suggest getting a Beacon, Compass, or a Crows Nest.
 These are all highly recommended daily drivers: reliable and great functioning tubes you can count on to give a fantastic experience every time.
 Using them allows you to get a foot in the door to understand where the function is in the lineup, how the tubes can function differently, as well as why the kind of function matters.

-For advanced users who already have tubes, they can select their next tube based upon what other qualities they wish to see in the function of the tubes.
+For advanced users who already have experience, they can select their next tube based upon what other qualities they wish to see in the function of the tubes.

 Airy vs Chuggy (Function), Why does it matter?